 Detective Hammond and I instructed Palmer Bell not to leave the state.
 When she did anyway, a warrant was issued, which was executed several days later in Ohio.
 Palmer was brought back to New York and charged with felony child endangerment and two counts of second-degree murder.
 But without any physical evidence, and without the testimony of Bea Bostwick, who staunchly refused every request, the prosecution had nothing but the secondhand accounts of some of the neighbors, and Palmer Bell was found not guilty and released.
 She fled immediately.
 Her current whereabouts are unknown.

-To this day, the disappearance and presumed death of fifteen-year-old Alexa Sacchi remains officially unsolved.
+To this day, the disappearance and presumed death of 15-year-old Alexa Sacchi remains officially unsolved.

 I’m posting the chapters of my forthcoming urban paranormal mystery, FEAST OF SHADOWS, in order until the book is released.
 A blend of hard-boiled whodunit and contemporary urban fantasy, it’s been described as “Tolkien meets Dashiell Hammett for dinner in the present day.”